 Harsh Soaps and Scalp Shampoos

-Most hair shampoos are formulated to remove oil from the scalp.
-Facial skin doesn’t tolerate that level of cleansing well, especially under beard hair where oil distribution is already uneven.
+Most shampoos are built to strip oil from the scalp.
+Facial skin doesn’t have that kind of grit.

 Hot Water and Skin Barrier Breakdown